 Analytics Catalog

 The Analytics Catalog provides a single place to browse and manage the semantic objects in a workspace, such as dashboards, visualizations, metrics, attributes, facts, and date datasets.
 It helps workspace managers to keep analytics assets organized and easier to understand as the workspace grows.
-The Analytics Catalog enables direct editing of object properties, or it provides a link to a specific application where you can do more complex updates.
+The Analytics Catalog enables direct editing of object properties, shows how objects connect through lineage, and provides a link to a specific application where you can do more complex updates.

 You can open the Analytics Catalog from the Home page.
 It is available to users with the following permissions: Organization.MANAGE, Workspace.MANAGE, and Workspace.ANALYZE.
 Permissions also control which objects you can edit in the catalog.